 Ankylosing Spondylitis (AS) or Axial Spondyloarthritis is an inflammatory arthritis of the back and spine which can occur with or without inflammation in other joints.
 In AS, symptoms typically first occur in the early twenties, although average diagnosis lags 10 years behind the onset of symptoms.
-Men are affected three times more commonly than women.
-Back pain is common in the general population but back pain of more than 3 months duration is inflammatory if it fulfils 4 out of the following 5 criteria:
+Men and women are equally effected.
+Back pain is common in the general population but back pain of more than 3 months duration may be inflammatory if it fulfils 4 or more of the following criteria:

 - Age at onset less than 40 years